Best car stereos for 2020

 - Sony XAV-AX5000 digital multimedia receiver

-What makes them sure bets for 2018?
+What makes them sure bets for 2020?
 Let's take a look!
+We'll also give you some shopping tips at the bottom of the article.

 Now is a great time to consider a new car stereo for your ride.
 Not only do you get performance upgrades and expandability over factory radios, but stereo makers are incorporating a variety of ways of connecting to your phone, including navigation, streaming music, and remote control apps.